aliyousefi-dev/ova/docs/Overview.md

-Ova is a new archiving solutions for videos. it make the archiving easier and more manageable on a local server.
+Ova is a new archiving solutions for videos. it make the archiving easier and more manageable on a local server. and also give you this ability to scale that.

 its multi OS and support both Windows and Linux.